dominik-pichler/Review_me_if_you_can/README.md

 </div>
 <br>

 The implementation can be found in `src/Embeddings_Handler.py`.

 ### 4.1.3  Embeddings Results
 On the very small test-set the Model yielded the following proposed connections.
-As one can see, the small training-set does not produce very sophisticated results, but at offers the framework for large-scale training.
+While the small training-set does not produce very sophisticated results,the here created framework offers a scalable solution that can be easily utilized for larger training-/testsets and predictions.

 | Review_Text                                                                                                                             | Edge                                 | Quality_Indication     | score     |
 |-----------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|------------------------|-----------|